xcruxiex/themes/nocturnal/README.md

 # Nocturnal

-Nocturnal is a simple dark theme for thoses you live at night Its super easy on the eyes
+Nocturnal is a simple & clean dark theme for thoses who live at night Made to be easy on the eye

 Download:
 ![Nocturnal Demo](https://i.imgur.com/cybNOBe.jpg)